Relevant Legislation 1

 The Guide can be found here

-Employees must have access to a health examination before starting work on asbestos or asbestos-containing material, and if necessary at regular intervals thereafter and at least once every 3 years.
+Employees must have access to a health examination before they start working with asbestos or asbestos-containing material, and if necessary at regular intervals thereafter and at least once every 3 years.

 In addition, there are a number of AT guidelines that prescribe health checks if the company’s APV points to risks that cannot be fully remedied.